wurmlab/SBC361-programming-in-R/2021/practical0/index.md

 x <- (5 > 4)
 ```

 You can read the expression above as "the variable x is assigned the outcome of the logical expression 5 > 4".
-In this particular example the variable x will be assigned the logical value `TRUE`.
-Notice that the logical expression itself has been placed within parentheses.
+In this particular example the variable `x` will get the value `TRUE`.
+Notice that the logical expression itself is within parentheses.
 This is not strictly required, but is good coding practice as it avoids confusion between the assignment symbol and the logical expression.

 The main logical operators that you should be familiar with are the following: